 Let’s face it: You did not get the life you wanted.
 Perhaps you’re an angry teenager, who hoped to have a better life circumstance.
 I hear you.
 That is what I wanted.
 I was hurt, lonely, discouraged, and angry.
 What I could not realize is how this is the way everybody lives.
 No exceptions.
 To expect a Genesis 1-2 lifestyle in a post-Genesis three world is misguided thinking at best.

-20 Things I Would Teach My 20-Year-Old Self
+Twenty Things I Would Tell My Twenty YearOld Self

 As you begin to change, keep reminding yourself about your motives for change.
 My motivation for changing as a fifteen-year-old was because I was tired of being me.
 Regardless of what my abusive dad did, I wanted to be free from my anger prison.
 The journey began with that decision.
 True freedom came ten years later when God saved me (John 3:7; Galatians 5:1).